Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 # CSM_API_SCOPE=The scope of identification used to request access token for your Cosmo Tech API instance
 # CSM_API_URL=The URL used to query your Cosmo Tech API instance
 # CSM_DATASET_ABSOLUTE_PATH=Simulation/Resource/scenariorun-data
-# CSM_ORGANIZATION_ID=The id of the organization in the Cosmo Tech API
+# CSM_ORGANIZATION_ID=The identifier of the organization in the Cosmo Tech API
 # CSM_PARAMETERS_ABSOLUTE_PATH=code/run_templates/orchestrator_tutorial_2
-# CSM_SCENARIO_ID=The id of the scenario in the Cosmo Tech API
+# CSM_SCENARIO_ID=The identifier of the scenario in the Cosmo Tech API
 # CSM_SIMULATION=BusinessApp_Simulation
 # CSM_WORKSPACE_ID=The id of the workspace in the Cosmo Tech API
 ```

 This `.env` file can then be used as a parameter of the `docker run` command with `--env-file`
-or can be used with a tool like `dotenv` (`pip install dotenv`) to temporary set the env vars of commands.
+or can be used with a tool like `dotenv` (`pip install dotenv`) to temporary set the environment variables of commands.
-You can also just load it to get all values in your current environment
+You can also just load it to get all values in your current environment.

 === "load a `.env` file in bash then run `csm-orc`"
     ```bash